MultiMode 8

-Imaging technique that measures the topology of a surface with picometre height resolution along with other material properties
+Atomic Force Microscopy is an imaging technique that measures the topology of a surface with picometre height resolution along with other material properties.

 Atomic force microscopy (AFM) is an imaging technique that measures the topology of a surface with picometre height resolution.
 A variety of material properties may be measured simultaneously, including – notably – electrical properties (including surface potential/kelvin probe microscopy, capacitance, etc.), magnetic properties and quantitative nanomechanical properties (including modulus, adhesion, dissipation and deformation).
 A Peak-force TUNA (tunneling AFM) module allows for high-resolution current imaging in addition to these modes.
 As such, the Multimode offers versatility with a wide range of applications.